burgerga/INTOXICOM_Workshop_1/paper/paper.md

 ## FAIR Implementation profiles

-For the FAIR Implementation profiles we look at the FIP Wizard ([https://fip-wizard.ds-wizard.org/](https://fip-wizard.ds-wizard.org/)), following the choice made by WorldFAIR.
+For the FAIR Implementation profiles, we look at the FIP Wizard ([https://fip-wizard.ds-wizard.org/](https://fip-wizard.ds-wizard.org/)), following the choice made by WorldFAIR.
 During the workshop, two FIPs were started.
 The first FIP was developed for AOPs, ...